arup-group/cookiecutter-pypackage/{{cookiecutter.repository_name}}/docs/installation.md

 ```
 {%- endif %}

-## Setting up a development environment
+## Installing a development environment

 The install instructions are slightly different to create a development environment compared to a user environment: